 Conventional Treatment for Constipation

 Although laxative teas, solutions and tablets might temporarily help relieve constipation, they can also be overused and cause many side effects.
-A much safer way to control constipation is through “natural laxatives” such as exercise, a healthy diet and stress reduction.
-You can also occasionally try tactics like a salt water flush or bone broth fast to help clear things out and get them moving again.
+A much safer way to control severe constipation is through “natural laxatives” such as exercise, a healthy diet and stress reduction.
+You can also occasionally try tactics like a salt water flush (which serves as an enema for constipation) or bone broth fast to help clear things out and get them moving again.

 Laxatives are very dangerous when used as a “purging” dieting technique or taken too frequently.
 How do they work, and why don’t they help solve constipation for good?

 Laxatives work by causing the muscles of the GI tract to contract, increasing water absorption or bulking stool so it can move quickly through the colon.
 The problem is that this often interferes with the renin-aldosterone part of the digestive system, causes abnormal loss of fluid and ultimately weakens muscles needed for bowel movements.
 The body rebounds after taking laxatives by holding on to all of the available water it can get, which leads to edema (water retention or bloating).

 Other health problems associated with laxative abuse include:

 - acid/alkaline base changes

 - the inability to produce enough digestive enzymes

 - damage to the colon and digestive organs